-The only exception to this rule is if, when FullStory deletes old sessions, all the sessions for a particular a user are deleted, all of the "user tip data" for that user will also be deleted.
-This happens if someone e.g. visits your site once and never comes back.
-For example, let's say you retain 3 months of history.
+The only exception to this rule is if, when FullStory deletes Product analytics data, all the data for a particular a user is deleted, all of the "user tip data" for that user will also be deleted.
+This happens if someone visits your site once and never comes back.
+For example, let's say you have 12 months of Product analytics retention.
 A customer visits on January 1 but doesn't return to your site.
-Around April 1, the sessions for that customer will be deleted, including the First seen value of January 1 for that customer.
-If the same customer returns to the site, say, on May 1, FullStory will now report their First seen value as "May 1".
+The next year, 12 months later, the analytic data for that customer will be deleted, including the First seen value of January 1 for that customer.
+If the same customer returns to the site in the next year, FullStory will now report their First seen value as the more recent date.

 Hopefully you never come across a scenario this complex!
 But if you do, the above explanation should come in handy.